-Simple custard uses local honey.
-It’s March in our small town of Hendersonville.
-The produce markets have slimmed down with the cold of winter, but several items are still available.
+It’s May in our small town of Hendersonville, NC.
+The produce markets and gardens are gearing up with springtime items, such as herbs, vegetables and honey.
 Let’s start with honey.
 It comes from the nectar of flowers, sage blossoms, sourwood and dandelions, raspberries, clover and wildflowers.
+Honey is available locally.

-So stop down at the Co-op or Earth Fare and pick up the Wildflower honey and use it in this month’s recipe – Lavender and Wildflower Honey Crème Brulee.
+This month’s recipe is Lavender and Wildflower Honey Crème Brulee.
 I tested a recipe from The Girl and the Fig Restaurant owned by Sondra Bernstein located in California.
 The restaurant has several versions of this dessert, but the lavender crème brulee brings the guests back, says Bernstein.

 As you crack through the thin layer of sugar and take your first taste, you will be delighted by the perfumed flavor and velvety texture of the custard.